 Here’s how to do it …

-First, log into your WordPress backend, and find and open the post or page you would like to insert internal links into.
+First, log into your WordPress backend, locate and open the post or page you would like to create links in.

-Next, find and highlight the content you would like to add a hyperlink to.
+Next, find and highlight the keywords, phrase, or content you want to turn into a hyperlink.

-When you have selected and highlighted the words, click on the hyperlink button in the WordPress visual content editor menu (< this is an internal link!) …
+After selecting and highlighting the content, click on the insert/edit link icon in the WordPress visual editor menu (< this is an internal link!) …

-(WordPress visual editor menu – content linking tool)
+(WordPress WYSIWYG editor menu – content linking feature)

-If you find yourself In the ‘Text’ tab of the WordPress content, click the ‘link’ button to access the linking tool …
+If you find yourself In the ‘Text’ tab of the WordPress content editor, select the ‘link’ button to access the linking feature …

-(The linking feature can also be accessed in the ‘Text’ tab of the editor)
+(The feature can also be accessed in the ‘Text’ tab of the content editor)

-Paste in your link URL or type a word or keyword phrase related to the post you want to hyperlink in the field to bring up related content …
+Paste in your target destination URL or type a word or keyword phrase related to the text you want to hyperlink in the box to find related content …

-(Enter a search term to find related posts and pages)
+(Type in a search term to find related content)

-Click the ’Return’ icon to add the link …
+Click the ‘Apply’ icon to insert your link …

-You can also use the advanced linking editor by clicking on the gear icon …
+You can also access the advanced linking tool by clicking on the gear (‘Link Options’) button …

 This brings up the Insert/edit link window …